 Learn more now by following this link!

 On July 1st 2019 I released my new eBook called "Deadly Pressure Points for Self Defense."
 This book is for anyone concerned about high escalation self defense situations.
 For more information please click the button below.
+And don't miss the new LOWER Price!

-If you click on the "Red Bell" in the bottom left corner of your browser you can get notification of any new articles I write here on this BLOG.
+If you click on the "Red Bell" in the bottom left corner of your browser you can get a notification of any new articles I write here on this BLOG.

 If you find these articles to be of value please share them with your like minded friends on Social Media.
 This helps us to grow and also helps me to bring you more awesome FREE content!